 The Alcoholic: Urd, partially because drinking booze restores expended energy for her.

 All Girls Want Bad Boys: VERY VERY much averted.
-While it's heavily implied that the resident bad boy, Aoshima, is The Cassanova, his efforts at getting girls on-screen are universally falures.
+While it's heavily implied that the resident bad boy, Aoshima, is The Casanova, his efforts at getting girls on-screen are universally falures.
 This is a series where nice guys get the girls.

 Alternate Continuity: The entirety of the manga seems to be set around the time it first debuted (late 1980s/early 1990s, despite being well into 2010, as of this typing).
 The OVA and The Movie follow this, but seem to follow a slightly different storyline.